In 2015 Australia commemorated the 100-year anniversary of the Anzac forces landing at Gallipoli.

 - record the history behind the names in Victoria's register of geographic names, VICNAMES

 - record in VICNAMES the history of existing roads, features or localities already named in honour of service people

 Resources for researchers

-Schools, historical societies, members of RSLs and interested individuals can take part in the project by researching appropriate names (see below) and filling out the name checklist available on this website.
+Schools, historical societies, members of RSLs and interested individuals can research appropriate names (see below) and fill out the name checklist available on this website.
 Simply submit the checklist to your council for final approval and allocation to a given feature, road or locality.
 The work may result in a new name or renaming of a road, reserve or another feature.
 It might also be used to name a new locality.
 Once a name has approval from the council and is made live on the Victorian register for geographic names (VICNAMES), the history behind the name can be added to the system